-The Temporary Accommodation Action Group (TAAG) is a local initiative that brings together the key temporary accommodation stakeholders in the city to collaborate to improve the lives of those without a home.
-Justlife has organised or facilitated the establishment of several TAAGs across the country.
+A Temporary Accommodation Action Group (TAAG) is a local initiative that brings together the key temporary accommodation stakeholders in the city to collaborate to improve the lives of those without a home.
+Justlife has organised or facilitated the establishment of TAAGs in Brighton, Manchester, East Sussex and Hackney.

 This national network comes together regularly to identify issues, and develop solutions to help make people’s experience in temporary accommodation as short, safe and healthy as possible.